cupmanager/jangular/README.md

 * Uses XML syntax.
 Your template can be edited in any XML/HTML editor and you can easily keep it correctly balanced
 * You can write directives that extend HTML with new tags.
 Directives are like isolated, reusable components!
 * Dependency injection.
 We'll inject contextual variables into your directives/controllers for you!
 * Pretty fast.
-We use [MVEL library](http://mvel.codehaus.org/) for expressions and generate Java bytecode for fast property accessing and scope creation.
+We use the [MVEL library](http://mvel.codehaus.org/) for expressions and generate Java bytecode for fast property accessing and scope creation.

 Informal todo
 -------------
+* Repository for controllers?
+Or at least specify package names to look in.
+* Directives as attributes and some transclude functionality?
+* How to handle that template files change on disk?
+* Directives/controllers should be able to only generate data for the fields that will actually be used in the template
 * [FIXED] Caching system.
 Also including a GuavaCachingStrategy
-* Repository for controllers?
-Or at least specify package names to look in.
 * [FIXED] Specify where Jangular should look for template files
-* Tests & Documentation
 * [FIXED] Maybe compile() shouldn't return a node, but rather an object that holds both the node and the CompilerSession
 * [FIXED] Translations.
 Can be implemented as directives / inline-directives
 * [FIXED] Will the generated classes ever disappear or will we eat memory until we die?
-* Directives as attributes and some transclude functionality?

 Syntax